onedesign/onecampaignmonitor/README.md

 ### Recaptcha Validation

 There is an option to validate a Google Recaptcha parameter by adding a Google Recaptcha Secret Key to the plugin settings.
-When the Add Subscribers action is called, it will look for a param `g-recaptcha-response` which will be validated against that Recaptcha Secret key.
+When the Add Subscribers action is called, it will look for a param `g-recaptcha-result` which will be validated against that Recaptcha Secret key.
 If it fails, the subscriber will not be added.

 ## A note on blocking calls